 Do All Districts Offer Independent Study?

 No. Independent study is an option for districts.
-Although offering independent study is not required by law, districts may offer independent study for students in kindergarten through grade twelve and in adult schools.
+Although offering independent study is not required by law, districts may offer independent study for students in kindergarten through grade twelve.

 How Can I Find Independent Study For My Student?